Distraction: Tools to Avoid the Daze

 Tools to Avoid Distraction

 Rinpoche gives a tip from his own experience.
 He advises us to use tools skillfully to avoid the daze of distraction.
-Here, he recommends the use of a mala.
+Here, he recommends the use of a mala like a mindfulness touchstone.
 The mala serves as a physical reminder of our practice.
 We use the mala as a support tool for our practice.
-The sensation of the mala on our wrist, neck, or waist, is important.
+The physical sensation of the mala on our wrist, neck, or waist, helps us.
 This sensation is like a gentle reminder to bring our awareness back.
 We can still walk around and see and hear things.
-We are not blocking experience.
-The mala gently reminds us not to get too distracted.
+We are not blocking out external experiences.
+But the mala gently reminds us not to get too distracted.

 We can use either a wrist or a regular mala.
-The simple feel of the mala against our skin reminds us to maintain awareness.
+The subtle feel of the mala against our skin reminds us to maintain awareness and mindfulness.
 This is a way to bring our practice into our daily life.

 You can find a selection of quality malas here: